robertorosero/pyhtonmig/Doc/library/locale.rst

 Python applications should normally find no need to invoke these functions, and should use :mod:`gettext` instead.
-A known exception to this rule are applications that link use additional C libraries which internally invoke :cfunc:`gettext` or :func:`dcgettext`.
+A known exception to this rule are applications that link with additional C libraries which internally invoke :c:func:`gettext` or :func:`dcgettext`.
 For these applications, it may be necessary to bind the text domain, so that the libraries can properly locate their message catalogs.